EvanSkiStudios/Textile/README.md

 Special Thanks to [Samuel Venable](https://github.com/time-killer-games) for [libfilesystem](https://github.com/time-killer-games/libfilesystem)

 # Change Log
+## Version 1.2
+* Now works on "x32"/x86 based systems
+* Renamed output folder to "Evanski Chaos Pack Custom"
++ Added my own made Steve Boats model
++ Added Sun, moon, and Rain options
++ Added RGB redstone lamps
+- Removal of Sans due to me forgetting where it came from
+- Removed Shotgun

 ## Version 1.1
-+Presets options are now working
++ Presets options are now working
--removal of steve boats due to user request
+- removal of steve boats due to user request

 ## Version 1.0

-*Start of the app
+Start of the app
-*Created options for all the currently used things in the pack
+Created options for all the currently used things in the pack

-*Has issues with conflicts between packs, so far has only been notied with entity fire patch and black fire options *preset buttons not yet implamented
+Has issues with conflicts between packs, so far has only been notied with entity fire patch and black fire options preset buttons not yet implamented